tobias-weiss-ai-xr/opendesk-edu/.gitlab/issue_templates/Default.md

 ### 📅 Data persistence

-Are you using your own services for data persistence (required for production) or the openDesk bundles ones (development, test and evaluation only)?
+Are you using your own services for data persistence (required for production) or the openDesk bundled ones (development, test and evaluation only)?

 - [ ] Separate services configured via `databases.*` and `objectstore.*`
 - [ ] openDesk bundled "external services"